 Legoland Japan レゴランド・ジャパン

-The world-famous theme park Legoland Japan opened in Aichi amid much fanfare in 2017 and has quickly become a hit with children and kids at heart from far and wide.
+The world-famous theme park Legoland opened its first location in Japan, in Aichi , in 2017.
+The park delights children and kids at heart from far and wide.

-- The views of the theme park from a rotating observation deck
+- The view of the entire theme park from a rotating observation deck

-- The factory tour where you will receive a freshly made Lego brick
+- The factory tour where you can get a newly made Lego brick

 How to Get There

-From Nagoya Station reaching the theme park takes just 25 minutes on the Aonami line.
-The park is just ten minutes on foot from Kinjofuto Station.
+From Nagoya Station it is 25 minutes on the Aonami line to Kinjofuto Station.
+The park is around 10 minutes on foot from there.

 The new kid on the block

-Japan excels at amusement parks, and Legoland Japan is one of the most recent theme parks set to excite and entertain you.
+Japan has many amusement parks, and Legoland Japan is one of the most recent theme parks for you to enjoy unlimited fun.

-Legoland Japan offers over 40 different rides and attractions, and while it is indeed fun for all the family, it is primarily aimed at putting smiles on the faces of children, particularly from around 2 to 12 years old.
+Legoland Japan offers over 40 different rides and attractions, and while it is indeed fun for all the family, it really puts a smile on the faces of children, particularly from around 2 to 12 years old.

-With 17 million Lego blocks used in the construction of Legoland, along with 10,000 different Lego models, you can get the idea of the grand scale of it all.
+With 17 million Lego blocks used in the construction of Legoland, along with 10,000 different Lego models, you get an idea for the scale of the park.
 There are seven different areas to thrill your family, each with their own original Lego theme.

 Building your child's imagination

-Budding fantasy fans will love Knights Kingdom where they can ride The Dragon, an exciting rollercoaster ride of twists and turns through the king's castle, while young explorers will be thrilled at blasting targets with laser guns from their desert off-roaders in the Lost Kingdom Adventure.
+Adventurous kids will love Knights Kingdom where they can ride The Dragon, an exciting rollercoaster ride around a castle, while young explorers will be thrilled at blasting targets with laser guns from their desert off-roaders in the Lost Kingdom Adventure.

-Little pirates can test their seaworthiness on various high seas experiences, and future mechanics can take part in workshops, fly Lego contraptions, and put their building skills and imaginations to the test building flying Lego contraptions or taking part in one of the learning sessions.
+Little pirates can test their nerve on high seas experiences, and future mechanics can take part in workshops, fly Lego contraptions, and put their building skills and imaginations to the test.

 Iconic Japanese cityscapes

-If you have ever spent an exasperated morning on your child's birthday trying to help them put together one of the more complicated Lego structures, then marvel at Miniland.
-Here you can see the sights of Tokyo, Osaka, Kyoto, and Nagoya all recreated out of Lego bricks.
+If you have ever spent an exasperated morning on your child's birthday trying to help them put together a complicated Lego structure, visit Miniland.
+Here you can see the sights of Tokyo, Osaka, Kyoto, Nagoya and other Japanese destinations recreated out of Lego bricks.
 10,496,352 of them to be exact.

 Fun for them, easy for you

-For kids, Legoland is fun.
-But for parents and guardians, it is that, and convenient, too.
-Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and stalls selling snacks on site.
-Legoland Japan opened an onsite hotel in 2018, but only 30 minutes away from Nagoya, plenty of other accommodation options are available.
+Legoland is fun for kids and easy for parents and guardians.
+Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and food carts selling snacks on site.
+Legoland Japan opened an onsite hotel in 2018, and there are many other accommodation options in and around Nagoya.

 Around Legoland Japan

-If Legoland isn't enough, then just the other side of Kinjofuto Station is the SCMAGLEV and Railway Park, a must-see for any train enthusiasts.
-The Maker's Pier Mall complex just outside of the park has a mix of Western and Japanese restaurants and is perfect if you can't wait to get back to Nagoya for dinner.
+If Legoland isn't enough, then just the other side of Kinjofuto Station is the SCMAGLEV and Railway Park, a must-see for young train enthusiasts.
+The Maker's Pier Mall complex adjoining Legoland has a mix of Western and Japanese restaurants and is perfect if you can't wait to get back to Nagoya for dinner.

 * The information on this page may be subject to change due to COVID-19.